 Pricing ranges based on the account and the number of followers, however, it’s many times cheaper than any other advertising channel.

-Bonus: To learn more about how to find and approach large account for paid shoutout, as well as other Instagram strategies, check out: How To Get A Massive Following On Instagram
+Bonus: To learn more about how to find and approach large account for paid shoutout, as well as other Instagram strategies, check out: How to Get More Followers on Instagram.

-Google Adwords is one of the most established advertising networks online.
-It’s search (intent) based advertising so if you have a new product that no one has ever heard of before, you may want to consider skipping this Adwords as a viable marketing channel for you.
-For everyone else, Google Adwords can be a little complex and intimidating to get started on, however, there are plenty of guides online that can help.
+Google Ads is one of the most established advertising networks online.
+It’s search (intent) based advertising so if you have a new product that no one has ever heard of before, you may want to consider skipping this Ads as a viable marketing channel for you.
+For everyone else, Google Ads can be a little complex and intimidating to get started on, however, there are plenty of guides online that can help.

 An outreach blog post is a post that usually highlights, quotes or features other influential people in your niche.
 These types of blog posts are a popular tactic to begin building relationships with influential people that matter in your niche and to (hopefully) get them to share your blog post with their audience.